Does Your Doctor’s Age Matter?

 Why Are There More Older Doctors?

 Unfortunately, young physicians are finding it harder and more competitive in the medical field due to doctors delaying retirement.
 Unlike airline pilots, there is not a mandatory retirement age for doctors.
 According to the American Medical Association, 42 percent of the nation’s 1 million physicians are older than 55 and 21 percent are older than 65.
 Their ranks are expected to increase as many a doctor will work past the traditional retirement age of 65.

 Although older doctors have many years of wisdom and experience, oftentimes their skills have not kept pace.
 When a healthcare professional has failed to provide treatment in accordance with established protocols resulting in injury, illness, death, negligence or medical malpractice, you will need someone who will provide experienced legal representation.
+A doctor’s age might be a contributing factor in personal injury claims.
 Contact Galligan Law today at 800-217-9312.